m-rgba/hasura-django-starter/README.md

 - admin.py
     - What shows up in the Django admin interface (currently disabled, but configured to show any custom info for users)
+- apps.py
-- apps.py > general configuration options
+    - General configuration options
 - models.py
     - Extends user model
     - Adds `user`, `role` (for custom roles), `registration_sent` (flag for registration email), `uuid` as a lookup to default user model.